apnadkarni/blt/man/combomenu.rst

 different types may be combined in a single menu.
 Menu items are not distinct widgets; the entire **combomenu** is one widget.

-A menu item can be one of the following types: "button", "cascade", "checkbutton", "radiobutton", and "separator".
+A menu item can be one of the following types:

-Button Items
+  *button*

     The *button* is the most common type of menu item.
 It behaves much like a **button** widget.

-Cascade Items
+  *cascade*

     A *cascade* item is one with an associated menu (specified by the item's **-menu** option).  *Cascade* items allow the construction of cascading menus.
 The **postcascade** widget command can be used to post and unpost the associated menu just next to of the *cascade* item.
     The associated menu must be a child of the menu containing the *cascade* item.

-Checkbutton Items
+  *checkbutton*

     A *checkbutton* menu item behaves much like a **checkbutton** widget.
     When it is invoked it toggles back and forth between the selected and deselected states.
 When the item is selected, a particular value is stored in a particular global variable (as determined by the **-onvalue** and **-variable** options for the item); when the item is deselected another value (determined by the **-offvalue** option) is stored in the global variable.
 An indicator box is displayed to the left of the label.
 If the item is selected then the an arrow is display in the indicator.
-If a **-command** option is specified, then its value is evaluated as a TCL command each time the item is invoked; this happens after toggling the item's selected state.
+If a **-command** option is specified, then its value is evaluated as a TCL command each time the item is invoked;

-Radiobutton Items
+    this happens after toggling the item's selected state.

+  *radiobutton*

     A *radiobutton* menu item behaves much like a **radiobutton** widget.
     *Radiobutton* items are organized in groups of which only one item may be selected at a time.
 Whenever a particular item becomes selected it stores a particular value into a particular global variable (as determined by the **-value** and **-variable** options for the item).
     This action causes any previously selected item in the same group to deselect itself.
 Once an item has become selected, any change to the item's associated variable will cause the item to deselect itself.
     Grouping of *radiobutton* items is determined by their associated
     variables: if two items have the same associated variable then they are in the same group.
 An indicator circle is displayed to the left of the label.
 If the item is selected then the indicator's center is filled.
     If a **-command** option is specified then its value is evaluated as a Tcl command each time the item is invoked; this happens after selecting the item.

-Separator items
+  *separator*

     A *separator* is an item that is displayed as a horizontal dividing line.
 A *separator* can't be activated or invoked, and it has no behavior other than its display appearance.

 Menu items are displayed with up to four separate fields.